Daily English Dialogues Practice

 Teacher: Actually, we mostly dream during the night, but not just in one long stretch.
 We go through different sleep stages, and the stage where we dream the most is called REM (Rapid Eye Movement) sleep.
 We have several REM periods throughout the night, so we can have multiple dreams.

-See also English Conversations About Podcasts and Audiobooks
+See also English Dialogues About Buying a T-Shirt

 Student 3: Can what we eat or drink affect our dreams?